mastersign/Mastersign.DisplayManager/README.md

 ## Use Case

-* You have a Windows 7/8/10 PC with a couple of monitors / flatscreen TVs attanched
+* You have a Windows 7/8/10 PC with a couple of monitors / flatscreen TVs attached
-* You are not always using all of your monitors but you like to switch between different monitor configurations
+* You are not always using all of your monitors, instead you like to switch between different monitor configurations

 ## Usage